mosalen/Keras-Spam-Detection-with-CNN-W2V/README.md

 # Keras-Spam-Detection-with-CNN-W2V
-A Simple Implement of deep learning in text classification.
+A simple implement of deep learning in text classification.